4d/go-mobile/docs/project-definition/overview.md

 :::warning

-The selected mobile project must match the current database structure, otherwise it will be updated and may not work as expected.
+The selected mobile project must match the current data model, otherwise it will be updated and may not work as expected.

 :::